aneoconsulting/ArmoniK.Api/CONTRIBUTING.md

 3. Make sure to do a PR against main
 4. Make sure you clearly define the changes in the description of the PR
 5. Make sure all tests pass

+## Release Process

+When necessary, maintainers will release a new version of the project.
+The release process is as follows:

+1. A Pull Request is created to update every packages version in the repository
+2. The Pull Request is merged into main
+3. A new tag is created on the main branch with the new version number

+Once done, the CI will automatically publish the new version to correct package registries.

 ## Code of Conduct